Development case: Jared Kushner

-A possible development case is illustrated by Jared Kushner's Harvard College acceptance.
+Another highly-covered development case is Trump's son-in-law, Jared Kushner's Harvard College acceptance.
 This case is specifically named by Daniel Golden's book The Price of Admissions: How America's Ruling Class Buys Its Way Into Elite Colleges—and Who Gets Left Outside the Gates.
-In the book, Golden highlights the 1998 donation of $2.5 million by Jared's father Charles Kushner.
-Golden argues that this donation influenced the decision-making process of the admissions committee and ensured Jared's acceptance for 1999.
-Golden quotes sources from Jared Kushner's high school who did not believe that Kushner could be accepted on merit alone.
+In the book, Golden highlights the 1998 donation of $2.5 million by Jared's father Charles Kushner, concluding that this donation influenced the decision-making process of the admissions committee and ensured Jared's acceptance for 1999.
+Golden quotes administrative officials from Jared Kushner's high school who did not believe that Kushner could be accepted on merit: "There was no way anybody in the administrative office of the school thought he would on the merits get into Harvard," a former official at The Frisch School in Paramus, NJ, told him.
+"His GPA did not warrant it, his SAT scores did not warrant it.
+We thought for sure, there was no way this was going to happen.
+Then, lo and behold, Jared was accepted.
+It was a little bit disappointing because there were at the time other kids we thought should really get in on the merits, and they did not."